Managing Transaction in Python

 with connection.cursor() as cursor:

-# insert the billing header
+# Insert the billing header

-billing_no = insert_billing_header(billing_header, cursor)
+billing_no = insert_billing_header(billing_header_data, cursor)

 connection.rollback()

-# insert the billing items
+# Insert the billing items

 insert_billing_items(billing_no, billing_items, cursor)